HartlandRobotics/ArduinoIntroduction/_posts/2016-06-19-distance-sensor.md

 0. File
 0. New

 Rename the file to something more meaningful than sketch.
-We suggest using distanceSensor.
+We suggest using distance.

 0. File
 0. Save as